Enriching a predicate and tame expansions of the integers: Tame expansions of

 For the rest of this subsection, we let $Q$ be a fixed vaporous subset of $\Z^+$.
 Define the theory $T=\Th(\Z,+,0,1,Q)$ in the language $\cL=\{+,0,1,Q\}$.
 Let $\cU\models T$ be a monster model and let $\indi T$ denote forking independence in $T$.

 Our next goal is to show that $Q$ is algebraically embedded in $T$.
 Note first that Lemma \ref{lem:Qfacts}$(a)$ yields weak elimination of imaginaries for $\Th(Q^{\Z}_{\indd})$.
-This allows us to focus on the operator $\ol{A}^r=\acl_T(A)\cap Q(\cU)$ on subsets $A\seq\cU$.
-In order to prove that $Q$ is algebraically embedded in $T$, it suffices by Remark \ref{rem:about(H)}$(b)$ to show:
+By Remark \ref{rem:about(H)}$(b)$, this allows us to focus on the operator $\ol{A}^r=\acl_T(A)\cap Q(\cU)$ on subsets $A\seq\cU$.
+In order to prove that $Q$ is algebraically embedded in $T$, it suffices to show:

 We will start by giving a precise identification of the operator $\overline{A}^r$.
 The first step is the following consequence of Lemma \ref{lem:vaporous}.

 \begin{corollary} Fix $a \in \mathcal{U}$ and suppose that $ma=c_1v_1+\ldots+c_nv_n$ for some $c_1,\ldots,c_n\in\Z\backslash\{0\}$, $m\in\Z^+$, and pairwise distinct $v_1,\ldots,v_n\in Q(\cU)$.
 Then $v_1,\ldots,v_n\in \acl_T(a)$. \end{corollary} \begin{proof} We claim that the equation $ma=c_1x_1+\ldots+c_nx_n$ has only finitely many solutions in $Q(\cU)^n$ where the $x_i$'s are pairwise distinct.
 Note that if $a\in\Z$ then this follows from Lemma \ref{lem:vaporous} (and elementarity).
 To extend the result to $a\in\cU$, it suffices to show that in the context of Lemma \ref{lem:vaporous}, one can bound the number of solutions independently of the integer $r$.
 Given the statement of Lemma \ref{lem:vaporous}, this improvement follows using a direct pigeonhole argument (which we leave to the reader).
 Alternatively, since $Q$ is small in $(\Z,+,0,1)$, and both $\Th(\Z,+,0,1)$ and $\Th(Q^{\Z}_{\indd})$ are nfcp, one obtains nfcp for $T$ by \cite[Proposition 5.7]{CaZi}.
 Thus $T$ eliminates $\exists^\infty$ by \cite[Theorem II.4.4]{classification}, which also yields the desired result. \end{proof}